cognusion/go-jar/docs/Configuration.md

 ### ForbiddenPaths.Handler

 ForbiddenPaths.Handler is a middleware that is automatically added to a chain if the **forbiddenpaths** and/or **Path.forbiddenpaths** config directive/s is/are used.
-It ranges over pre-compiled PCREs to check the URI path and returns *403 Forbidden* if matched.
+It ranges over pre-compiled regular expressions to check the URI path and returns *403 Forbidden* if matched.
 You cannot explicitly set or place this handler.

 ### OauthHandler (OAuth)